 Best Triathlon Bags – Our Recommendations

 Good triathlon bags are often made by the same makers that make either wetsuits, triathlon clothing, or cycling gear.
+These companies are not trying to be all things to all people, but understand that triathletes have unique needs, and the right gear will make the sport more enjoyable.
 We look to that list of usual suspects anytime we are evaluating tri bags, and here is a list of favorites that we would recommend.

-Orca makes a high-quality Triathlon Backpack ($130) that provides good space inside and various compartments.
+Orca makes a high-quality Triathlon Backpack (find here on Amazon) that provides good space inside and various compartments.
 The compartments help isolate wet and dry equipment so you will not have an issue with post-race blending, and allows you to keep dry clothing in a specialized pouch.
+There is even a pouch for electronics to make sure they stay 100% dry.
 There is ample helmet space, but what we really love is the neon green interior which makes finding your equipment inside much easier.
 Why didn’t we think of that?
-At $130, this it isn’t cheap but we find it to be an excellent quality product.
+Other clever design features include a long, vertical zipper for easy access to everything, and plenty of pockets for those little things you want to organize, the main reason we chose this above Orca’s other options.
+Usually in the $130 range, this it isn’t cheap but we find it to be an excellent quality product.

 Speedo Tri Clops